coveooss/json-schema-for-humans/CONTRIBUTING.md

 `schema_doc.js` is not minified automatically, you are responsible for doing it yourself

 ## Generating doc
-The documentation is generated using jekyll and hosted on GitHub Pages
+The documentation is generated using Jekyll and hosted on GitHub Pages

+### Adding examples

+- Change your current working directory to `docs`
+- Run ``python generate_examples.py``.
+This will get all examples from `tests/cases`, render the resulting HTML and include it in the appropriate folders in the jekyll site.
+- If you have added an example, add the file name (without `.json`), the display name and description in `_data/examples.yaml`

+### Generating locally

+#### Linux
 Execute following script from root dir of the repository
 ```bash
 sudo apt update